-I would like to take this opportunity to welcome you and your child in to Year 5.
+I would like to take this opportunity to welcome you and your child to Year 5 where we are becoming budding Globetrotters throughout the year!

-5D:PE will be on a Monday and Friday so please could you ensure that the children have the correct kit in school on these days.
-Madame Robinson’s French lessons are on a Wednesday and music continues to be taught on a Thursday.
-Mrs Thomas continues to work with year 5 in the mornings and Mrs Allen will be teaching on Thursday afternoon and Friday.
+P.E will be on Wednesday afternoon and a Friday afternoon so please could you ensure that the children have the correct kit in school on these days.
+Mrs Robinson’s French lessons are on a Tuesday and music is to be taught on a Wednesday.
+Mrs Thomas will be supporting Mr Luckhurst in the classroom.

 Username / Passwords can be found in children’s home school diaries.